 Mardi Gras - Fun Facts

-The sugar-coated pastries include a tiny plastic baby doll inside; the person who finds it is declared "king" and must buy the next cake or give the next party.
+- The king cakes include a tiny plastic baby doll inside; the person who finds the doll is declared "king" and must buy the next cake or give the next party.

-The metro area's 30,000-plus hotel rooms are traditionally 95% filled during Mardi Gras weekend.
+- The metro area's 37,000-plus hotel rooms are traditionally 95% filled during Mardi Gras weekend.

-The largest of about one dozen Mardi Gras supply houses in New Orleans sold 41 million pairs of beads for Carnival, 1991.
+- The largest of about one dozen Mardi Gras supply houses in New Orleans sells an estimated one billion pairs of beads for a Mardi Gras season.

-- The super parades of Endymion and Bacchus, scheduled for the Saturday and Sunday before Fat Tuesday, feature a combined total of 75 floats, 60 marching bands and more than 250 units.
-Their 2,300 members toss more than 1.5 million cups, 2.5 million doubloons and 200,000 gross of beads.
+- The super parades of Endymion and Bacchus, scheduled for the Saturday and Sunday before Fat Tuesday, feature a combined total of 67 floats, 60 marching bands and more than 250 units.
+Their 4,200 members toss more than 1.5 million cups, 2.5 million doubloons and millions of beads.

 |"An economic study released by the University of New Orleans estimates that Mardi Gras generates more than $840 million annually." |

-The five truck parades that follow the krewes of Rex, Argus and Grela on Fat Tuesday feature more than 350 decorated flatbeds with nearly 15,000 costumed maskers aboard.
+- The five truck parades that follow the krewes of Rex, Argus and Grela on Fat Tuesday feature more than 350 decorated flatbeds with nearly 15,000 costumed maskers aboard.

 This article was written by Arthur Hardy, publisher of the annual Mardi Gras Guide magazine.
 This material may not be reproduced without permission of the New Orleans Metropolitan Convention & Visitors Bureau and full credit must be given to the author.